isabl-io/docs/writing-applications.md

 ## Introduction

-_Applications_ are the data processing algorithms that ran over the _Experiments_ sequencing data.
+_Applications_ are the data processing algorithms that ran over the _Experiments_ raw data.
 And `Isabl` is agnostic as the type of tool you want to run on your data, or the technology the tool is written in.
 You can have a _fastq_ aligner written in Perl, or a CWL pipeline for running a variant caller written in JAVA with a variant annotator written in R .
 It doesn't matter, as what Isabl allows you to do is to run your registered _Applications_ in large batches of _Experiments_ by using the available metadata stored in your database. \(See [What isabl is not!](./#what-isabl-is-not)\)

 All the logic of the filters to query the _Experiments_ you need, the validations you want to perform on the data, the inputs and outputs that your tools need, as well as how to build the command to execute it, are defined into a python **Isabl Abstract Application Class**.

 {% hint style="info" %}
 Important Definitions:

 **Application**_**:**_ is a tool registered in Isabl, with an specific version and sequence reference assembly.
 For instance, Mutect v2.0.0 for GRh37 will be a different Application than Mutect v2.0.0 for hg19 as its results can't be comparable between each other.
 This means that the fields that make an Application unique are: NAME, VERSION, ASSEMBLY and SPECIES.

 **Analysis:** is an Application ran over a list of target Experiments and a list of reference Experiments.
 The uniqueness of an Analysis is defined by these, so if someone tries to ran the same Application over the same list of targets and references, a new Analysis won't be created and the existing one will be retrieved.
 Examples of these tuples of targets and references can be: a variant caller ran in a tumor-normal pair, a cross-individual validation all-vs-all individual samples, a quality-control script over a simple target, or an annotation tool ran over a tumor with a pool of normals as references.
 {% endhint %}

 ![Application examples, with different targets-references requirements.](https://docs.google.com/drawings/d/e/2PACX-1vQyGMRlI2yezwTOzWGx5kL_MS899ILuU5AwmciVx0uRWwXL2lUbbOEmyWtzi5ZeN0rjkVCnunjK_bi8/pub?w=608&h=558)

 ## A Class Based Approach

 The following working example, shows how to register a very simple tool that's available to execute in the system by running: